remybeugnon/website/content/project/SoilDivTemp/index.md

 </style>

-The SoilDivTemp project aims to quantify and understand diversity buffering of soil temperature fluctuation.
-This project is base on the international [SoilTemp](https://twitter.com/SoilTemp_proj) consortium compiling soil temperature measurements from around the world, biomes and ecosystems.
+The SoilDivTemp project aims to quantify and understand diversity buffering of soil temperature fluctuations.
+This project is based on the international [SoilTemp](https://twitter.com/SoilTemp_proj) consortium compiling soil temperature measurements from around the world, biomes and ecosystems.

 ## Abstract